Rule 8.512. Ordering review

 (a) Transmittal of record

 On receiving a copy of a petition for review or on request of the Supreme Court, whichever is earlier, the Court of Appeal clerk must promptly send the record to the Supreme Court.
-If the petition is denied, the Supreme Court clerk must promptly return the record to the Court of Appeal.
+If the petition is denied, the Supreme Court clerk must promptly return the record to the Court of Appeal if the record was transmitted in paper form.

 (b) Determination of petition